sio/ObserveSomething/README.md

 office while you're away.

-# What this application does?
+# What this application does
 For each of the windows user asked to monitor, ObserveSomething repeats the following steps at regular intervals:
 - Bring window to focus